-Nowadays, Bouillabaisse is a must-try for anyone visiting Marseille and countless restaurants serve their version of the dish.
-Some chefs, however, staunchly defend the traditional way of making the stew to the extent that in 1980, several city restauranteurs got together and drew up the Bouillabaisse Charter, a document that sets down the ingredients and recipe.
+Nowadays, Bouillabaisse is a must-try for anyone visiting Marseille and the Provence region and countless restaurants serve their version of the dish.
+Some chefs, however, staunchly defend the traditional way of making the stew to the extent that in 1980, several city restaurateurs got together and drew up the Bouillabaisse Charter, a document that sets down the ingredients and recipe.

 Essential ingredients in a Bouillabaisse

 The base of any Bouillabaisse is fish and seafood, particularly those found off the rocky cliffs (known as calanques) on the Marseille coast.
 The fish caught here is typically small and live in rock pools.
 Traditionalists claim that the real Bouillabaisse has to include scorpion fish (rascasse), the most important ingredient of all and the one that gives the dish its characteristic red colour.
 But this spiky orange fish isn’t always available (and is pricey) so a more relaxed approach allows other fish such as moray, red mullet, John Dory and weever fish.
 Many Marseille restaurants serve their version with clams, crab or, most expensive of all, lobster.

 Other essential ingredients include potatoes, onions, fennel and saffron plus a dash of pastis, the French liquorice-tasting liqueur.
 Some chefs also add carrots, tomatoes and peas.